 The 790 adventure come standard with a simple steering damper.
-It’s fine, but for serious off road junkies it is not enough.
+It’s fine for the road, but for serious off road junkies it is not enough.
 There are other options out there that allow for more fine tuning (aka, dampening when going away from center, but not the other way, etc).
 There is a hole with a plastic plug right under the handlebar just for that purpose.

 All those dampeners are going under the handlebar, this means that their mounting kits are also raising the handlebar and probably moving it forward at the same time.
 Keep an eye on handguard, as moving the bar forward may cause them to hit the instrument panel…

 Also, if you fit one of those you need to remove the original dampener.

 The most talked about, and a well proven solution on a number of bikes.
 With slow and high speed separate circuits, and in business since forever. $660 for the device and a mounting kit specific for the 790.
 The mounting kit is massive as it also adds rubber damping to the handlebar itself.